About Us

 Dr. Vijaya Kancherla, PhD

 Vijaya Kancherla, PhD, is an Associate Professor in the Department of Epidemiology at Emory University Rollins School of Public Health.
-Dr. Kancherla serves as the Deputy Director of the Center for Spina Bifida Prevention.
+Dr. Kancherla is the Director of the Center for Spina Bifida Prevention.

 She is trained in birth defects epidemiology.